TruCritic/.github/profile/README.md

 #  TruCritic
-TruCritic is a review network that allows users to review and rate products and services.
+TruCritic is a validated review network that allows users to review and rate products and services.
 It is built on the Solana blockchain and uses the cNFTs as receipts to review or rate restaurants.

 ## Recivo